Molajo/Molajo/extensions/templates/sample/README.md

 ### Specifying a Page Layout ###

-A template page can be used to generate different types of layouts.
-For example, if the site requires a certain layout for the home page than the blog or the article view, a template page is useful.
+A template page is used to specify different types of layouts.
+For example, if the site requires a certain layout for the home page, a different layout for the blog page, and yet another layout for the article page, three different page layouts can be created and associated with that type of content.

-There are many levels within the application where the page can be defined.
-The first page configuration found in the this order is used for the page layout:
+Within Molajo, there is a lot of flexibility in how the page parameter is set.
+For very simple websites, simply using the default page will work.
+Other times, it will be helpful to think about the best way to configure this option.

+Molajo uses the most specific configuration available for the page value.
+This is the sequence from the most to the least specific:

-1. If a URL Request Parameter of `page=value` is found, `value` is used as page.
-This is useful for testing layouts.
+1. When the URL Request Parameter of `page=value` is found, it will always be the used.
+This is a useful tool for testing layouts without having to reconfigure Molajo.
-2. The page configuration value for a detail item which is defined in the editor for that content in the parameter section.
+2. The page configuration value for a detail item is the next most specific option.
+The value for the page layout can be defined in the detail item editor parameter section.
+An example of when this could be useful is for magazine articles where it is desired to have three or four different layouts to keep things interesting.
-3. The menu item page configuration (only for a *Component Menu Item Type*) will be selected next.
-4. The page configuration for a category associated with the content (primary category has precedence over secondary categories).
-5. Components each have a configuration section where page can be specified.
-If a value has not been found above, the component page will be used.
-6. Application Configuration
-7. The default folder within the page folder, or the only folder there.
-8. The template/index.php file would be used without a page.
+3. The next value Molajo looks for is on the *Component Menu Items.* This allows a different layout to be used for specific reasons without impact default values established for components or categories.
+4. After the menu item, Molajo will look to see if there is a page option for the primary or secondary categories.
+Using categories as page assignment is another way to treat content differently.
+One could associate content with a season and then create four seasonal layouts.
+5. Next, Molajo will look to see if a layout was defined in the components configuration.
+In that sense, a blog component could display a different page layout than a news item component.
+6. For very simple sites, creating one layout and defining it as the default for the entire Application could suffix.
+The "default" page is automatically set at the application level.
+Simply using the default page in that case will work without mapping it to any content or components or categories.

+### Modules and Positions ###

+Molajo uses Module doc statements, as explained below, to determine which *positions* are desired.
+The *position* is used as a key to retrieve and render only those modules so defined.
+Position values are set in the Administrator using the Build-Modules menu option when editing a module.

 ## Template Folders and Files ##